Topic Resources

 Osteoblastoma

-Osteoblastoma is a rare benign tumor that consists of tissue histologically similar to that of an osteoid osteoma.
+Osteoblastoma is a rare benign tumor that consists of tissue histologically identical to that of an osteoid osteoma.
 Some experts simply consider them large osteoid osteomas (> 2 cm).
-Osteoblastoma is much more common among males and appears typically between ages 10 and 35.
-The tumor develops in the bone of the spine, legs, hands, and feet.
-It is a slow-growing tumor that destroys normal bone.
-This tumor is painful.
+Osteoblastoma is more common among males and appears typically between ages 10 and 35.
+The tumor develops in the bone of the spine (posterior elements), legs, hands, and feet.
+It is a slow-growing tumor that is locally destructive to normal bone and can cause significant pain.

 Treatment of osteoblastoma requires surgery, often curettage and bone grafting.
 The local recurrence rate for lesions that are treated with intralesional curettage may be as high as 10 to 20%.
-More aggressive-appearing lesions are treated with surgical en bloc resection and bony reconstruction.
+More aggressive-appearing lesions are treated with surgical en bloc resection and bone reconstruction with either allograft or prostheses.
 A variation called aggressive osteoblastoma is similar to osteosarcoma both radiographically and histologically.

 Osteochondroma

 Osteochondromas (osteocartilaginous exostoses), the most common benign bone tumor, may arise from any bone but tend to occur near the ends of long bones.
 These tumors manifest most often in people aged 10 to 20 and may be single or multiple.
-Multiple osteochondromas tend to run in families.
-Secondary malignant chondrosarcoma develops in well under 1% of patients with single osteochondromas, but in about 10% of patients with multiple osteochondromas.
-Patients with multiple hereditary osteochondromas (formerly called multiple hereditary exostoses- type 1 and type 2) have more tumors and are more likely to develop a chondrosarcoma than patients with a single osteochondroma.
-Osteochondromas rarely cause the bone to fracture.
+Multiple osteochondromas are typically part of a syndrome known as multiple hereditary exostoses (MHE), which is a result of an autosomal dominant mutation in the EXT1, EXT2, or EXT3 genes (12).
+Malignant degeneration into a secondary chondrosarcoma develops in well under 1% of patients with single osteochondromas, and is almost always a low-grade tumor.
+Patients with MHE have more tumors and are more likely to develop a chondrosarcoma than patients with a single osteochondroma.

 On imaging studies, the lesion appears as a bony prominence with a cartilage cap (usually < 2 cm) off the surface of the bone with no underlying cortex under the prominence.
 MRI may be helpful in differentiating among a thick cartilage cap, bursa, or surrounding soft tissue mass.
-The medullary canal is in continuity with the base of the exostosis.
-Occasionally, a painful bursa may form over the cartilage cap.
+The main diagnostic feature of an osteochondroma on imaging is that the medullary canal of the bone is in continuity with the medullary canal associated with the base of the exostosis.
+Occasionally, a painful bursa may form over the cartilage cap because these lesions are most often periarticular in areas associated with a significant amount of soft tissue motion.
+Another potential reason for pain in one of these lesion is fracture of the lesion at its base.

-Excision is needed if the tumor is compressing a large nerve or vessel; causes pain (especially when impinging on muscle and creating an inflammatory bursa); disturbs growth; or on imaging study has a destructive appearance, soft tissue mass, or thickened cartilaginous cap (> 2 cm) suggesting transformation into malignant chondrosarcoma.
-An enlarging tumor in an adult should raise concern of chondrosarcoma and the possible need for excision or biopsy.
+Excision is indicated if the tumor is enlarging, causes pain due to the inflammatory bursa, disturbs growth, or demonstrates imaging features concerning for a malignant transformation such as a destructive appearance, soft tissue mass, or thickened cartilaginous cap (> 2 cm).
+An enlarging tumor or development of unexplained new pain in a known tumor in an adult should raise concern of chondrosarcoma and the possible need for excision or biopsy.

-Osteomas are areas of uniformly dense bone that appear benign.
-They are most common in the skull and area around the paranasal bones and rarely occur in the axial skeleton or pelvis.
-Small osteomas are called bone islands.
-These are not painful and often noted incidentally as bone densities with smooth margins on x-rays.
+Enostoses (bone islands) are small osteomas best thought of as a dense island of cortical bone within the medullary canal.
+Typical osteomas are benign bone-forming tumors that are uniformly dense and most common in the skull, rarely occurring in the axial skeleton or pelvis.
+These are not painful and often noted incidentally as bone densities with distinct borders on radiographs.
 Diagnosis is based on radiographic appearance.
-On nuclear bone scan, the radiographic dense area may show little or no increased uptake.
-If the diagnosis is questionable, MRI imaging can help.
-Osteomas do not require biopsy and can be followed periodically with plain films.
+On nuclear bone scan, the lesions show little or no increased uptake.
+If the diagnosis is questionable, MRI imaging can help as the mass/lesion should be uniformly low on T1- and T2-weighted imaging and with no evidence of contrast enhancement.
+Enostoses and osteomas do not require biopsy and can be followed periodically with plain films.

 Osteopoikilosis

-Osteopoikilosis is a benign sclerosing dysplastic bone disease with autosomal dominant inheritance characterized by numerous asymptomatic dense bone islands throughout the skeleton.
-It usually involves the axial skeleton (skull, spine, pelvis) and ribs but sometimes involves the extremities, particularly the proximal femurs.
+Osteopoikilosis is a benign sclerosing dysplastic bone disease with autosomal dominant inheritance characterized by numerous bone islands throughout the skeleton.
+The lesions are often too numerous to count.
+It usually involves the axial skeleton and ribs but sometimes involves the extremities, particularly the proximal femurs.
 Osteopoikilosis causes no symptoms.

-Osteopoikilosis is usually noted as an incidental finding on x-ray.
-Diagnosis of osteopoikilosis is based on radiographic appearance, and patients often have earlier films demonstrating that these dense multiple bone islands have retained their same typical appearance over time.
+Osteopoikilosis is usually encountered incidentally on imaging done for another reason.
+Diagnosis of osteopoikilosis is based on radiographic appearance; and on serial follow-up, lesions should retain the same appearance.
 These bone islands show little or no activity on nuclear bone scan.
-Serial films can be done to confirm no change over time.
-Rarely patients with osteopoikilosis have melorheostosis.
-In middle age and older adults, small osteoblastic lesions of metastatic disease from carcinomas (breast, prostate, lung) must be considered in the differential diagnosis, but metastatic lesions are usually larger and have more irregular margins, while osteopoikilosis lesions are more numerous in periarticular areas.
+In adults over 40 years old, metastatic carcinoma must be considered in the differential diagnosis.
+However, metastatic lesions are usually larger, have more irregular margins, and have areas of enhancement on MRI imaging, whereas osteopoikilosis lesions are more numerous in periarticular areas.

 Unicameral bone cyst

-Simple unicameral bone cysts occur in the long bones starting distal to the epiphyseal plate in children.
+Unicameral (or simple) bone cysts occur in the long bones starting distal to the physeal plate in children.
 The cyst is fluid-filled.
-It causes the cortex to thin and predisposes the area to a buckle-like pathologic fracture, which is usually how the cyst is recognized.
+It causes the cortex to thin and predisposes the area to a buckle-like pathologic fracture causing intense pain, which is usually how the cyst is recognized.

-Plain x-rays are usually diagnostic.
-Simple unicameral bone cysts typically appear as well-marginated lesions without reactive sclerosis or an expansile cortex.
+Radiographs are usually diagnostic.
+Unicameral bone cysts typically appear as well-marginated lesions without reactive sclerosis or an expansile cortex.
 If the cyst has a minor fracture, a bone fragment from the thin shell may fall to the bottom of the fluid-filled cyst.
-The result is the classic "fallen leaf appearance" on x-ray.
+The result is the classic "fallen leaf" sign on radiograph.